 No, Puffer retransmits the local stations we can receive without any modification.

 No, we can only re-transmit free over-the-air broadcast television signals.

 Puffer uses the Web Media Source Extensions (MSE) to stream video.
 This standard is not supported by all browsers, and in particular, it is not supported by Safari on iOS (and we understand other browser engines are not allowed on iOS, which means it is not possible to watch Puffer on an iPhone or iPad).
-Puffer does work in Chrome and Firefox (including on Android phones and tablets) and Microsoft Edge.
+Puffer does work in Chrome, Firefox, Microsoft Edge, and Opera (including on Android phones and tablets).
 If you are having trouble, please contact the research team by visiting the puffer-stanford Google Group.